Take a good long look at your dog. No, really… for just a few seconds, lock eyes with your furry pal.

 Here’s what these mean…

-The 95% rule means that the named ingredient (what's written on the front of the label) must be at least 95% of the total product.
+This means that the named ingredient (what's written on the front of the label) must be at least 95% of the total product.

-For example: If a dog food is called “Turkey for dogs”, then at least 95% of its ingredients must actually come from turkey.
+For example: If a dog food option is called “Turkey for dogs”, then at least 95% of its ingredients must actually come from turkey.

 It’s the same for dog foods that have two animal ingredients listed on the label, such as “Chicken and Liver Dog Food”.
 In this case, the two named ingredients must make up 95% of the total weight, with the predominant named ingredient listed first.